 - Cartridge type HRC Fuses: In this, fuse element is tied in the circular form which prevents the corona effect at the higher voltage.

 - Liquid type HRC Fuses: Liquid fuses are filled with tetra-chloride gas.
 It is then enclosed by the caps from both sides.
 Whenever there is excess current in the circuit, a fuse will blow out.
 Here, tetra-chloride acts as an extinguisher.

 Image Source: https://owlcation.com/stem/Electric-Fuse

 MCB or miniature circuit breaker provides you better safety as compared to fuses.
 You can use MCB many times, whereas fuse can only be used once.
 In MCB, the switch simply gets off if excess current flows through the circuit.
 Thus, unlike fuse you just need to place it in switch ON mode.

 In many ways MCB is far better than a fuse.
 This is the reason, electricians suggest MCB over fuses.

-Demand for electricity is increasing and so is the requirement of fuse.
+Demand for electricity is increasing and so is the requirement of the fuse.
 An electric fuse provides safe conditions to access the electricity in an efficient way.
 Since not everyone has enough knowledge about the fuses and their types, one can also take help from an electrician.
-The electrician will suggest you the right fuse which you need to use, according to your work and requirement.
+The electrician will suggest to you the right fuse which you need to use, according to your work and requirement.